plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 1. Configure `DomServices`, registrations, and Dispatcher Creators.
 2. Attach dispatcher callbacks to `ValueHostsManagerConfig`.
 3. Construct the `ValueHostsManager`.
-4. Construct or obtain the concrete `IDomFormInstaller`.
+4. Construct or obtain the concrete `IJivsDomFormInstaller`.
 5. Call `install(valueHostsManager, root?)`.
 6. Perform any application-specific `broadcastState()` call separately.